Family receiving guidance for a professional alcohol intervention

 Residential treatment

-A structured 30–90 day programme provides therapy, peer support, and a break from the environment that enabled the drinking — critical for building new patterns.
+A structured 30–90 day program provides therapy, peer support, and a break from the environment that enabled the drinking — critical for building new patterns.

 Outpatient & IOP

-Intensive outpatient programmes allow your loved one to maintain work or school responsibilities while continuing structured therapy several days per week.
+Intensive outpatient programs allow your loved one to maintain work or school responsibilities while continuing structured therapy several days per week.

 Ongoing peer support

-AA, SMART Recovery, and other community resources extend recovery far beyond any clinical programme — we help families understand how to support involvement.
+AA, SMART Recovery, and other community resources extend recovery far beyond any clinical program — we help families understand how to support involvement.

 Ready to take the first step?